alexsandrostefenon/angular-es6-crud-nodejs-j2ee7-webapi/README.md

 ## Web application

-In ES6 compliance browser open url `https://localhost:9443/crud` for nodejs server and `https://localhost:8443/angular-es6-crud-nodejs-j2ee7` for WildFly server.
+In ES6 compliance browser open url `https://localhost:9443/crud` for nodejs server and `https://localhost:8443/crud` for WildFly server.

-For already configured input and output requests, use user 'spending' with password '123456'.
+For already configured services, use user 'user' with password '123456'.

 For custom service configuration or user edition, use user 'admin' with password 'admin'.